ReVanced/revanced-helper/bots/discord/README.md

 ## 📄 License

-**ReVanced Bot WebSocket API** adopts the [GNU General Public License 3.0](./LICENSE), tl;dr: You may copy, distribute and modify the software as long as you track changes/dates in source files.
+**ReVanced Discord Bot** adopts the [GNU General Public License 3.0](./LICENSE), tl;dr: You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.